MrKnight28/Dual-boot-Windows-Linux-Seperate-M.2-drives/README.md

 step 5 : the linux grub menu will appear

-i did this mainly to seperate my work to linux and my gaming to windows due to compatablilty with certain games,  following this i found the grub menu slightly ugly and outdated looking,  so i later installed refind to have a nice looking menul.
+i did this mainly to seperate my work to linux and my gaming to windows due to compatablilty with certain games,  following this i found the grub menu slightly ugly and outdated looking, so i later installed refind to have a nice looking menul. to date no issues and working as intended!